icgretethe/AwarenessApp/README.md

 <https://afsp.org/about-suicide/risk-factors-and-warning-signs/>~~
 **FIXED:** Need to fix CSS formatting.

-At the bottom of this screen, we'd like a button that says "Ask the Question" on the "Ask the Question" screen, please include the following:
+~~At the bottom of this screen, we'd like a button that says "Ask the Question" on the "Ask the Question" screen, please include the following:
 1. Are you having any thoughts of suicide?
 2. You seem pretty down/discouraged.
-Have you ever had thoughts about ending your life?
+Have you ever had thoughts about ending your life?  ~~ **FIXED:** Added.

 c) Please add a button on the home screen that says "Get Involved" that links to our Facebook and Twitter feeds, as well as the organization pages (on siue collegiatelink) for the following: